Self-Catered vs Catered Accommodation in Ruka (Lapland): What’s Actually Better for Families?

 Out for skiing or activities (like snowmobiling or reindeer rides)

-Back to the chalet for lunch or a very early dinner
+Back to the chalet for lunch or an early dinner

-This worked especially well because Lapland days can be long and tiring for kids.
+This rhythm worked really well, especially because Lapland days can be long, cold and tiring for kids.

 The Reality of Eating Out in Ruka

-Let’s be honest: eating out in Lapland is not cheap.
-However, there are lots of options available!
+Let me be honest: eating out in Lapland is not cheap.
+However, there are lots of options available that can help navigate costs.
 Read more about dining options in Ruka on their local website.

 From what we saw in Ruka village: